 In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Come on a legendary journey to meet the most privileged primates on the planet: the wild chimpanzees of Mahale - and us, the trackers, guides, and helpers who share their leafy Nirvana.
 In the forest’s dappled sunlight, chimpanzees romp and commune around us.
-At the lakeshore, on a white beach, Greystoke opens its shaggy arms, hewn from vintage dhows, proffering yet another level of pleasure to all our intrepid guests.
+At the lakeshore, on a white beach, Greystoke lodge opens its shaggy arms, hewn from vintage dhows, proffering yet another level of pleasure to all our intrepid guests.

 Time spent with the chimps is something pretty indescribable.